 - I’m really embarrassed.

-- I'm ashamed about my desires and pleasure.
+- I’m ashamed of my desires and pleasure.

-It's no wonder women feel this way when for centuries, they were told that they had no sexual desire and if they did, it was a diagnose-able condition.
+It’s no wonder women have felt this way when for centuries!
+The world told them that they had no sexual desire, and, if they did, it was a diagnose-able condition.

 #2: Clitoral orgasms are wrong.

 According to Freud, while female children experienced pleasure from the clitoris, adult women had to shift their focus exclusively to vaginal intercourse or risk a psychological disorder.

 Let’s set the record straight.
 Asking a woman to orgasm without clitoral stimulation is like asking a man to orgasm with only testicular stimulation.

 The notion is absolute garbage.
 Yet, I see this ridiculous messaging today when women ask me, “Janna, please teach me how to have a vaginal orgasm.
 I can only have a clitoral orgasm, so I have to touch my clitoris.
 I have to use a vibrator.”

 The historical message that there is something wrong with you if you need clitoral stimulation is still affecting women today.

 # 3: The unbreakable bonds of the marital contract